 Touchscreens glow red when a meeting has started and green when a room is available, and if your meeting is likely to overrun, you go to the touchscreen and add extra time.
 Inside, collaborative white boards allow colleagues to work together on ideas and documents, which can then be sent back to everyone’s desktop.

 Staff no longer feel they have to ask permission to meet and they move freely between floors.
 Because it’s easy, many now book shorter, snappier meetings which focus on the task in hand.
 Sound systems and video make presentations livelier, and visitors can deliver their information easily.
 The meeting rooms are part of the collaborative feel at Greggs, which is full of little nooks where you can grab a coffee with a colleague for a quick brainstorm.

-The company, which employs 20,000 people, has also invested in new print technology, introducing multi-function devices from United Carlton which have saved upwards of £300,000 in print and ink costs.
+The company, which employs 20,000 people, has also invested in new print technology, introducing multi-function devices from Agilico which have saved upwards of £300,000 in print and ink costs.

 Staff can scan and send documents straight to a recipient’s email.
 Confidential documents are safe as the system uses follow me technology, which prints only when the user is at the printer with their pass.
 File names are blanked while printing, an important feature for departments such as HR, and remote workers can set documents to print before picking them up at their next location.

 “We can’t be paperless, because paper is quick and clean for checklists.
 With an iPad, you have to be sure the glass is completely clean for hygiene reasons.
 If it’s dropped and the glass cracks, you have to shut down an entire production line because of the tiny possibility of contamination.
 So, if you can’t stop printing, the question is how to restrict it to save costs and these new devices have enabled us to do that.”